Reasons To Avoid A Long-Term Auto Loan

 How long can you get a car loan for?

-You can get a car loan for a period of anywhere from 2 to 9 years (24 to 96 months).
-The length of an auto loan can vary from one lender or car dealership to the next, but a the average loan term for a new vehicle is 69.50 months and the average loan term for a used vehicle is 67.65 months.[2]
+A typical car loan length can range from anywhere between 2 to 9 years (24 to 96 months).
+The length of an auto loan can vary from one lender or car dealership to the next, but the average loan term for a new vehicle is 68.94 months and the average loan term for a used vehicle is 67.68 months, according to Experian data from Q4 2025.[3]

 Even though 72- and 84-month auto loans have become more common than shorter-term loans, most car dealers consider anything longer than 60 months to be a long-term car loan.
 Here’s a breakdown of short-term versus long-term car loan durations: